 - Wherever possible, all screws are nickel plated flat blade type, not phillips.
 Various makes; Fender, Philly Luthier etc. USA

-Here's a photo of my couch noodling amp, along with another piece of vintage living room furniture:
+Here's a photo of my living room amp, along with another piece of vintage furniture:

-A quick description: a modified 1950s 5F2A circuit built into an old small PA amp chassis, sitting atop a Hammond M3 organ external speaker cabinet w/ an Altec Lansing 417-8C 12" inside.
-This cab was a gift from Nashville Tele slinger extraordinaire Chris Wade, from whom I also got the mid '90s Japan Fender Stratocaster body shown above.
+A quick description: a modified 1950s 5F2A circuit built into a small early '60s Bogen PA amp chassis (I'm guessing maybe 4 watts at most), bolted to an old-growth alder plank and sitting atop a Hammond M3 organ external speaker cabinet with an Altec Lansing 417-8C 12" inside.
+This cab, without the Altec, was a gift from Nashville Tele slinger extraordinaire Chris Wade, from whom I also got the mid '90s Japan Fender Stratocaster body shown above.

 No comments: